Corinne Vacher (Research Director in Ecology at INRAE)

-I am the co-leader of the BIODIV team (Diversity of biotic interactions and functioning of forest ecosystems) within the BIOGECO research unit (INRAE, University of Bordeaux).
+I am part of the BIODIV team (Diversity of biotic interactions and functioning of forest ecosystems) within the BIOGECO research unit (INRAE, University of Bordeaux).
 I run the Phyllolab (Phyllosphere Ecology Lab).
 I obtained my PhD in Evolutionary Biology in 2004 (University of Montpellier, France) and my accreditation to supervise research in Ecology (HDR) in 2014 (University of Bordeaux, France).
-Do not hesitate to contact me if you want to do an internship, a PhD thesis or start a collaboration (corinne.vacher[a]inrae.fr).
+Do not hesitate to contact me if you are intersted in doing an internship, a PhD thesis or start a collaboration (corinne.vacher[a]inrae.fr).

-- PhD thesis position (3 years): Towards pesticide-free viticulture: analysis of vine and soil microbiome to develop microbial biocontrol of powdery and downy mildew.
-The PhD thesis will be co-supervised by Patrice This (Agap).
-Applications should be sent to the Sciences & Environments Doctoral School of the University of Bordeaux.
+Paola Fournier (PhD student, 2021-present): Towards pesticide-free viticulture: analysis of vine and soil microbiome to develop microbial biocontrol of powdery and downy mildew.
+Co-supervised with Patrice This (Agap).

-- Post-doctoral researcher position (1 year): Development of microbial bioindicators of vineyard health and resilience.
+Post-doctoral researcher position (1 year, starting in February 2022): Development of microbial bioindicators of vineyard health and resilience.
 In collaboration with Moët Hennessy.

 Marine Cambon (Post-doctoral researcher, 2019-2020): Next-generation biomonitoring of drought stress in forest ecosystems.
 Cosupervised with Sylvain Delzon (Biogeco)